Coax Patch Cable, MIG-400, Low Loss RF, 1' to 100' Standard, TNC-Male 180 degrees to TNC-Male 180 degrees

 Description

-Common applications for our MIG-400 coax patch cable include: wi-fi, antenna cables, ham radio, patch cables, jumper cables, WLL, GPS, WLAN, LMR®, WISP, WiMax, SCADA, and mobile antennas.
+Common applications for the MIG-400 coax patch cable encompass Wi-Fi, antenna connections, ham radio setups, patch cables, jumper cables, WLL, GPS systems, WLAN setups, LMR® networks, WISP connections, WiMax installations, SCADA systems, and mobile antenna configurations.

 Features